 Step 1: A partner organization refers the case to SALSA

-Most of SALSA’s individual clients come to us by referral from legal services agencies, including Texas Rio Grande Legal Aid (TRLA).
+Most of SALSA’s individual clients come to us by referral from legal services agencies.
 We also receive direct referrals from community partners serving indigent, vulnerable and at-risk populations.
 Veterans may apply directly to SALSA for assistance.

 Step 2: SALSA staff prepares the case for a volunteer